Raggmunk2/ProductAPI/README.md

 - npm run dev

+Note:
+- if you don't have nodemon installed , install it with "npm i nodemon" in terminal
-Note: The data is read from a file to populate the server
+- The data is read from a file to populate the server

 To test all endpoints: